ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 {% endcut %}

 To work with the project on a local (intermediate or installation) machine, you will need: Python 3 version 3.10+ and Ansible core version 2.15.2 or higher.
 Ansible can be installed and run globally (installed in the system) or in a virtual environment.
-If Ansible is already installed – you can move on to the step ["Configuring the Ansible project"](#ansible-project-setup), if Ansible is not yet installed, install it using one of the following methods:
+If Ansible is already installed – you can move on to the step ["Configuring the Ansible project"](#ansible-project-setup); if Ansible is not yet installed, install it using one of the following methods:

 {% list tabs %}

 - Installing Ansible globally (in the system)

-  * Update the apt package list – `sudo apt update`.
+  * Update the apt package list with `sudo apt update`.
-  * Upgrade packages – `sudo apt upgrade`.
+  * Upgrade packages with `sudo apt upgrade`.
   * Install the `software-properties-common` package to manage your distribution's software sources – `sudo apt install software-properties-common`.
   * Add a new PPA to apt – `sudo add-apt-repository --yes --update ppa:ansible/ansible`.
   * Install Ansible – `sudo apt install ansible-core`.